Access to Work scheme

-Following a diagnosis of macular disease, one of the main concerns of those who are employed is whether or not they will still to be able to keep working.
+Following a diagnosis of macular disease, one of the main concerns of those who are employed is whether or not they will still be able to keep working.
 The employers are expected to make some adjustments to the work place, to help their employee keep their job.
 These are called ‘reasonable adjustments’ and the cost is covered by the employer.
-The Access to Work Scheme funded by the government pays for adjustments that are not considered reasonable.
+The Access to Work (ATW) scheme funded by the government pays for adjustments that are not considered reasonable for the employer to fund.

 What is a reasonable adjustment?

-These adjustments could include for people with macular disease: providing a bigger computer screen, additional lighting or moving their work place to a more suitable location (for example, away from a window).
-Making reasonable adjustments are a legal requirement and should be discussed between the employee and the organisation they work for.
-If the employee requires any equipment or adjustments that could be considered unreasonable for the organisation to pay for themselves, these can be funded through the government’s Access to Work Scheme.
+These adjustments could include for people with macular disease: providing a bigger computer screen, additional lighting or moving their workplace to a more suitable location (for example, away from a window).
+Making reasonable adjustments are a legal requirement under the Equality Act 2010 and should be discussed between the employee and the organisation they work for.
+If the employee requires any equipment or adjustments that could be considered unreasonable for the organisation to pay for themselves, these can be funded through the government’s Access to Work (ATW) scheme.

-The scheme can also fund advice for employers and training to colleagues in how to be work with someone with a disability and in some instances, ATW can also fund communication support for job interviews.
+The scheme can also fund advice for employers and training to colleagues in how to work with someone with a disability and in some instances, ATW can also fund communication support for job interviews and mental health support.

 Who is eligible?

-If you are starting a new job or changing roles within your workplace you may be entitled to Access to Work (ATW).
+If you are starting a new job or changing roles within your workplace you may be entitled to ATW.
 If your health condition changes whilst in your current position and this change is impacting on how you are able to carry out your responsibilities, you also may be entitled to make a claim.

 To make a claim for ATW, contact Job Centre Plus on 0800 121 7479.
 You should make a claim:

-• as soon as you know when your start date is
+• For a new job as soon as you know when your start date is.

 The advisor will need to know your name, national insurance number and employer’s details including the name of your line manager.
 If you are starting a new job the advisor will also need to know your approximate start date.
 You should apply for ATW as soon as you know the date you are going to start as this will help get the support you require in place more quickly.

-The Access to Work (ATW) scheme may pay for equipment and any other support considered more than a reasonable adjustment for your employer.
+The ATW scheme may pay for equipment and any other support considered more than a reasonable adjustment for your employer.

 The scheme covers all aspects of employment in order to support a disabled person to be effective in the work place.
 After an assessment a person with macular disease could be offered the following support: